World Wide Military

 M1A2

-The M1A2 has: 120mm canon, improved tank protection, NBC protection, a commanders therminal vision, a improved commanders weapon station, position navigation, a digital bus and radio interfase unit to improve the M1A2 at the battlefield.
+The M1A2 has: 120mm canon, improved tank protection, NBC protection, a commanders terminal vision, an improved commanders weapon station, position navigation, and a digital databus and radio interface unit to improve the M1A2 capabilities at the battlefield.
 In the future they also want to expand with a warmth vision equipment.

 US Army